Farseer-NMR/FarSeer-NMR/CONTRIBUTING.md

 ## Conditionals

 In if statements newlines should be followed by double indentation to separate from nested code and followed by the necessary subindentation.
 If long conditionals have to be created feel free to create variables to assign temporary short alias.

 ```
 if (True and (True or False)) \
         and (True \
             or False) \
         and False:

+    # do something
 ```

 ## List, Dictionaries and alike